Sahil710710710/Linux_Issues/index.md

 **Solution:** Verify ownership and permissions using `ls -l` on the problematic files and directories.
 Adjust permissions with `chmod` and ownership with `chown` as needed.
 For example, to grant read and write permissions to the owner and group, use `chmod 770 /path/to/file`.
 For web applications, ensure that files are accessible by the `apache` or `nginx` user, depending on the server.

 ---
+## Issue 10: `createrepo` was Not Working on RHEL 9
+**Description:** Encountered an issue where `createrepo` was not functioning correctly on RHEL 9, preventing the creation of a local repository for offline package installations.

+**Solution:** Mounted the ISO to another directory and created a local repository from it.
+This allowed the installation of packages without internet access.